Microsoft Azure

 7. Use Instance view Computer Name as Hostname - Select to swap the information from os_profile > computer_name to instance_view > computer_name.

-8. Fetch Azure Firewalls from Virtual Network level (optional) - Select to fetch firewall rules and web application firewall policies configured in the asset's subnets.
+8. Fetch Azure Firewall Rules and Policies (optional) - Select to fetch firewall rules and web application firewall policies configured in the asset's subnets.

-9. Azure services to fetch as devices (optional) - Select one or more services from the list to fetch as devices (this replaces specific options previously available, which will now appear in the drop-down, in addition to other options).
+10. Azure services to fetch as assets (optional) - Select one or more services from the list to fetch as devices (this replaces specific options previously available, which will now appear in the drop-down, in addition to other options).
 The following options are available:

 • Analysis Services